MSuhail2007/movementum-policy/README.md

 Terms of Service

-*This document outlines the rules and
+This document outlines the rules and agreements for using our app.

+For any questions regarding these documents, please contact us at the support email provided within the Privacy Policy.